14 of Boston’s Best Margaritas to Drink Right Now (in Moderation, of Course)

 Nothing cuts spice quite like the citrusy saltiness of a well-made margarita.
-Whether you’re looking for a classic drink with tequila, triple sec, and fresh juice, a fruity frozen treat, or a spicy cocktail, Boston bars have this classic on lock.
+Whether you’re looking for a classic drink with tequila, triple sec, and fresh juice; a fruity frozen treat; or a spicy, smoky cocktail, Boston bars have margs on lock.

 Cantina la Mexicana: Smoked Cactus, $12

-Among the many house takes on the agave drink here is this blend of blanco tequila and mezcal, plus pickled pear purée and the requisite citrus.
-All margaritas are also available by the pitcher.
+At this 25-year-old Somerville stalwart, one of the many house takes on the agave drink is the Smoked Cactus: a tropical blend of blanco tequila and mezcal, plus prickly pear purée and the requisite citrus.
+All margaritas are also available by the pitcher here.

 247 Washington St., Union Square, Somerville, 617-776-5232, cantinalamexicana.com.